puzzle/kubernetes-techlab/labs/24_deploy_app_with_helm_chart.md

 ## Helm Hub

 Check out [Helm Hub](https://hub.helm.sh/), there you find a lot of Helm charts.
-For this lab, we are going to install [hackmd](https://hub.helm.sh/charts/stable/hackmd) a realtime, multiplatform collaborative markdown note editor.
+For this lab, we choose [HackMD](https://hub.helm.sh/charts/stable/hackmd) a realtime, multiplatform collaborative markdown note editor.

 ## HackMD